10 Fun Things to Do in Modena, Italy

 Like my Mom choosing Burhaniye over Istanbul, and now Avery lauding Modena over most of Italy.
 Their reactions have mirrored mine, and I don’t know if it is a familial traveller gene within, or if this is indicative of humankind as a whole.

-I don’t want to start the beaten debate of traveler-versus-tourist, but I think that deep down everyone would enjoy a trip off the well-treaded path, they just need to give themselves the chance to do so.
+I don’t want to start the beaten debate of traveller-versus-tourist, but I think that deep down everyone would enjoy a trip off the well-treaded path, they just need to give themselves the chance to do so.
 And with Italy being one of the most frequented countries in the world – Modena is the perfect place to start.

 Many thanks to the Emilia Romagna Tourism Board for hosting us during our stay.
 As always, all opinions are our own.